Sicily Cultural Tour

 Day 8

 Today is devoted to Ancient Greek Sicily and the incredible Valley of the Temples at Agrigento.
-With the benefit of a local guide, we’ll wander past soaring temples, fallen statues, and ancient ruins overlooking the Mediterranean Sea.
-Then we’ll deep dive through Agrigento’s excellent archaeological museum to discover the amazing treasures unearthed here.
-This evening we’re back on the farm for dinner on your own at the farm’s restaurant.
+With the benefit of an excellent local guide, we’ll tour the excellent archaeological museum before walking past soaring temples, fallen statues, and ruins overlooking the Mediterranean Sea.
+We’ll have a Slow Food lunch together in a nearby beach town.
+This afternoon will be free to relax at the farm and enjoy its restaurant for dinner.

 October 25